-We responsible for two pollution control regulatory regimes under the Environmental Permitting Regulations 2010.
+We are responsible for two pollution control regulatory regimes under the Environmental Permitting (England and Wales) Regulations 2016.

 A1 installations are covered by a system called Integrated Pollution Prevention and Control (IPPC), these are regulated by the Environment Agency.

 We hold a public register of all authorised processes within East Lindsey.
 The public register may be viewed by request at Tedder Hall, Manby Park, Manby free of charge, between the hours 9.00 a.m. and 4.30 p.m.
 Monday to Friday.
 If you wish to have a copy of any of the documentation a charge will be made for photocopying.

 How do I apply for a permit or get more advice?